flanclan4860/GCData_Project/CodeBook.md

 ## Code Book for Coursera Getting and Cleaning Data Course Project

 Subject
  Subject number: 1-30

 Activity
- Activity name: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
+ Activity name:
+LAYING
+SITTING
+STANDING
+WALKING
+WALKING_DOWNSTAIRS
+WALKING_UPSTAIRS

 The set of variables that were estimated from the signals are: